mmistakes/made-mistakes-jekyll/about/index.md

 When I'm not drawing on my iPad, releasing open source [Jekyll themes]({{ site.url }}/work/jekyll-themes/), or [building web stuff](http://ekowave.com), I work as an web designer and content admin for a global lab supply company.
 On any given day I could be developing and designing front-ends, landing pages, email promotions and newsletters, massaging content in and out of a CMS or just getting cozy with HTML, CSS, and JavaScript.

-And if that wasn't enough --- I'm a mediocre husband and father of [twin girls](http://2littlerosebuds.com "my 2 little rosebuds").
+And if that wasn't enough --- I'm a father of twin girls and a mediocre husband to my [subscription box addicted wife](http://2littlerosebuds.com).

 <figure class="half">
   <a href="{{ site.url }}{% post_url /paperfaces/2014-06-23-everly-autumn-portrait %}"><img src="{{ site.url }}/images/paperfaces-everly-autumn-600.jpg" alt="Everly Autumn drawing"></a>
   <a href="{{ site.url }}{% post_url /paperfaces/2014-06-23-chloe-winter-portrait %}"><img src="{{ site.url }}/images/paperfaces-chloe-winter-600.jpg" alt="Chloe Winter drawing"></a>
   <figcaption>My 2 little rosebuds drawn with Paper by 53.</figcaption>
 </figure>

+---

+## About the Site

 So what does this all have to do with *made mistakes* and why did you name your website that?
 It vaguely has something to do with that whole happy accident thing, where a mistake can turn out to be something great and unplanned.
 But to be honest I was just looking for a short, memorable sounding domain name.